Keyboard shortcuts

 • Guarantee that agents behave honestly.
 Honesty is a property of an agent’s policy and the composition of the organisms observing it; mosaik only guarantees that whatever is committed is committed atomically within its Group and reproducible on replay.

 • Provide a “swarm” primitive.
-A swarm is a pattern over mosaik primitives — a confluence, a standalone organism, or a set of integrators — not a built-in object.
+A swarm is a pattern over mosaik primitives — an organism, a standalone organism, or a set of integrators — not a built-in object.

 Four shapes for an agent on mosaik